Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Discussion

 \subsection{Reasoning Challenges}

-Twenty two out of the thirty four studies included for review mention reasoning as a characteristic of their solution.
+Thirty four out of the fifty nine studies mention reasoning as a characteristic of their solution.
 But there is a lot of variation in how reasoning is described and implemented.
 Given the overwhelming evidence of the fallibility of human reasoning, to understand language, AI researchers have sought guidance from disciplines such as psychology, cognitive linguistics, neuroscience, and philosophy.
 The challenge is that there are multiple competing theories of human reasoning and logic both across and within these disciplines.
-What we've discovered in our review, is a blurring of the lines between various types of logic, human reasoning, and mathematical reasoning, as well as counter-productive assumptions about which theory to adopt.
-For example, drawing inspiration from ``how people think", accepting that how people think is flawed, and subsequently attempting to build a model with a logical component, which by definition, is rooted in validity seems counter productive to us.
-This logical component doesn't have to be binary or even monotonic - the sheer fact that it is implemented in code necessitates a `valid' outcome, however that may be defined by the particular logic theory.
-Additionally, the justification of ``because that's how people think" is inconsistent.
+What we have discovered in our review, is a blurring of the lines between various types of logic, human reasoning, and mathematical reasoning, as well as counter-productive assumptions about which theory to adopt.
+For example, drawing inspiration from \say{how people think}, accepting that how people think is flawed, and subsequently attempting to build a model with a logical component, which by definition, is rooted in validity, seems counter productive to us.
+Although this does depend somewhat on the business application.
+For problems like MWP (\textit{Math Word Problems}) \cite{Zhang_Wang_Yu_Wang_Wang_Jiang_Lim_2021,Qin_Liang_Hong_Tang_Lin_2021,Chen20201544}, where answers are precise and unambiguous, less assumptions are needed.
+Additionally, the justification of \say{because that's how people think} is inconsistent.
 Some examples from the studies we reviewed include: